nkjzm/UniBuildNumber/README.md

 # UniBuildNumber

-Build number getter in iOS & Android
+Build number getter at runtime on iOS and Android.

 # UPM Package